Benchmarks & Evaluation

 Hardware dependence: An architecture efficient on one GPU may not be on another.
 Sparse attention patterns that are efficient on GPUs with hardware sparse matrix support may be slower than dense attention on GPUs without it.
 MoE models that excel on multi-GPU systems with high-bandwidth interconnects may be impractical on single GPUs.
 Any efficiency claim must be qualified by the target hardware.

 Theoretical vs. practical complexity: Two algorithms with the same asymptotic complexity can differ by orders of magnitude in practice.
-FlashAttention has the same O(n^2) theoretical complexity as standard attention but is 2-4x faster due to IO-aware design.
+FlashAttention (Dao et al., 2022) has the same O(n^2) theoretical complexity as standard attention but reports roughly 2-4x wall-clock speedups due to its IO-aware design.
 Constant factors, memory access patterns, and hardware utilization dominate at practical scales.

 Throughput vs. latency: High-throughput batched inference (maximizing tokens/second across all requests) and low-latency single-query inference (minimizing time-to-first-token for a single request) often require different optimizations.
 Speculative decoding improves latency but not throughput; larger batch sizes improve throughput but increase latency.
 Benchmarks should specify which metric they optimize.